Mekong Water Governance

 Oxfam strengthens resilience of communities along the Mekong river by promoting sustainable alternative energy through its Community Fishery Conservation projects and Off-grid Energy project.

 The Inclusion Project

 The Inclusion Project is financed by Australia’s Department of Foreign Affairs.
 Oxfam leads on the inclusion pillar which is one of the four pillars in the Australian Government's Mekong Water Resources Project.
 We pay particular attention to gender and women's leadership in water governance.

 Oxfam and partners ensure that youth living near the waters of the Mekong Region have a good understanding – and 'citizen science' knowledge – of the impacts of water resource projects, so that they can participate and educate their peers.

 The People Protecting Their Ecosystem In The Lower Mekong (PEM) Project

 The PEM Project combines development and conservation activities to reduce threats to biodiversity and livelihoods.
-We support affected communities in protecting their natural resources.
+Oxfam is supporting vulnerable communities living near the Mekong waters in protecting their natural resources.